adarshvpai/adarshvpai/PCB_reversing.md

 5. Submitted the circuit on the google form for the auhtor of the challenge to examine it.

-6. After examination, the flag was given by the mentor from the lab
+6. After examination, the flag was given by the mentor from the lab.

 Flag - wired{...}